verloop/labelit/README.md

 1. Go to `http://127.0.0.1:8000/admin`
 2. Click on `Projects` and then `Create Project`
 3. Give a project name (without space)
+4. Give dataset type (this is Label Studio dataset format, eg. `text-dir`)
-4. Give path to your dataset (supports text files now). (eg. `data/dataset-text.txt`)
+5. Give absolute path to your dataset
-5. In the Config field, give your Label Studio's XML config.
+6. In the Config field, give your Label Studio's XML config.
 You can test the config first on [Label Studio Playground](https://labelstud.io/playground/).
-6. Set yourself as Manager, leave all other fields empty
+7. Set yourself as Manager, leave all other fields empty
-7. Click on save
+8. Click on save

 You can list projects at `http://127.0.0.1:8000/projects/list`.
 Also, you can go to `http://127.0.0.1:8000/label/<project_name>/labelit` for labeling page and `http://127.0.0.1:8000/label/<project_name>/labelit-tasks` for tasks page